s-mass/python-dataviz/README.md

 # python-dataviz
-Hi, here, you will find some data visualization projects I did using python.
+Hi.
+Here are some samples of data visualizations I created using Python (NumPy, Pandas, Matplotlib, Seaborn, Plotly).